Modurail/NGM-Power-Box/StackEdit-Docs/Power Box Specifications.md

 - There does not appear to be a voltage regulator (probably doesn’t need one).

 ####PSX-3
-- This device is currently wired as if it were 3 discreet PSX-1's (not daisy chained).
+- This device is currently wired as if it were 3 discrete PSX-1's (not daisy chained).
 - Each booster is connected to the input of a PSX-1.
 - Wiring [manual diagram is here](http://www.dccspecialties.com/products/pdf/man_psx1.pdf).